privacypass/api-redeem/README.md

         "method": "swu"
     }
     ```
--   "bindings" : (required) an array of two associated strings, denoted by `R` in the PrivacyPass protocol.
+-   "bindings" : (required) an array of associated strings, denoted by `R` in the PrivacyPass protocol.
 -   "compressed" : (optional) a boolean value indicating whether the elliptic curve points are compressed.
 Default is `false`.

 #### Example